Thredbo / Perisher ski resort reviews

 As for the mountain itself, it was a pleasant surprise – much bigger than I’d expected for an Australian ski resort, and with much better snow (though I caught it on a good year – it’s hit-and-miss as far as annual snow conditions go).
 You can ski the whole thing out in a day if you’re a competent skier, but it does have a decent vertical drop of 672m and a good few options for getting down from top to bottom so it can keep you entertained for a few days if the snow’s good.
 They also do a solid job with their terrain parks, with a beginner park, intermediate park, and advanced park all on offer with a full range of features.

-The big kickers were still beyond me at that point, but my Thredbo season was the first time I attempted 360s (frontside, off a little kicker in the baby park), landing a few successfully before one-too-many landed me in the ski patrol medical centre with a season-ending ankle sprain! (the season was already almost over anyway, so that finished it for me)
+The big kickers were still beyond me at that point, but my Thredbo season was the first time I attempted 360s (frontside, off a little kicker in the baby park), landing a few successfully before one-too-many landed me in the ski patrol medical centre with a season-ending ankle sprain – thankfully not broken, though the patroller thought it probably was so insisted on the full stretcher treatment.
+The season was already almost over anyway, so that finished it for me.

 Thredbo also has an enticing-looking backcountry area beyond the top chairlifts.
 We ventured out there a few times, which was lots of fun but to be honest it involves a lot more hiking than riding and isn’t really worth it, especially considering that a number of people have lost their lives doing so.
 We did have one awesome day when we hiked all the way up to the summit of Kosciuszko and then rode and hiked (mostly hiked) back to town – not an amazing day of actual riding, but a great day out in the mountains with friends.
 But as I said, people have been unlucky out there so if you do want to go backcountry, only do so if you have locals to guide you, the sun is shining and the weather’s expected to stay clear, and the avalanche conditions are okay.
 If you don’t know, don’t go.